phofl/phofl.github.io/content/posts/benchmark_pandas_polars_v1.md

 ## Improving ``merge`` performance

+The following trick requires knowledge about your data and can’t be applied in a general way.
+This is more of a general idea that isn’t really compliant with tpch rules, but nice to see nevertheless.

 This technique is a bit tricky.
 I stumbled upon this a couple of years ago when I had a performance issue at my previous job.
 In these scenarios, ``merge`` is basically used as a filter that restricts one of both DataFrames quite heavily.
 This is relatively slow when using merge, because pandas